Meet Alisa Jaffe Holleron

 I have been teaching “in-person” divorced co-parenting classes for almost fifteen years.
-What amazing people I have met along the way!
 What I continue to see is the inextinguishable human spirit, the desire to grow, to love, to connect, to become the better person for the sake of the children who will inherit our world and carry on our legacy.

 My own experience, the experience of my co-parenting students, and an intense desire to study and learn new ways of helping parents after divorce helped me develop a unique and powerful approach to divorced co-parenting.
 This approach is the basis for my curriculum and my book An Unexpected Journey: The Road to Power and Wisdom in Divorced Co-Parenting.
 I developed the online class to reach co-parents that don’t live close by!
 I also teach my approach to other professionals all over the country.

 Ultimately what I have learned is that the things that challenge us are opportunities in disguise.
 If we meet this these challenges with an open mind and heart, and a willingness to grow, things WILL get better.
 We will find more love, more connection, more meaning, more joy.
 This is the truth of my experience and the experiences of the many many men and women who have taken this journey with me.